RECOGNITION AND ASSESSMENT

 Stool sample for microbiology

-- Interpretation is provided with all test reports
+- Interpretation provided with all test reports:

 Colitis